-The US and the EU raised concerns about China’s compliance with CMM 2024-02 paragraphs 24(b) and 24(f), citing information in IP07 indicating that Chinese vessels had engaged in transshipment activities with a vessel (WAN TONG) on the NPFC IUU Vessel List during October to December 2023.
+Some Members raised concerns about China’s compliance with CMM 2024-02 paragraphs 24(b) and 24(f), citing information in IP07 indicating that Chinese vessels had engaged in transshipment activities with a vessel (WAN TONG) on the NPFC IUU Vessel List during October to December 2023.
 China responded that this was part of a settlement strategy to persuade the vessel’s new owner to scrap the vessel.
 The TCC determined these cases to be "Non-Compliant."

+79 bis.
+The EU expressed concern that the commitment to freeze fishing effort in some fisheries, including chub mackerel, had not been fulfilled by some Members.
+The EU noted that based on data provided by Members, current effort levels appeared to exceed those from historical years before 2019 when the measure was adopted.

 The US and the EU also raised concerns about possible non-compliance with effort limits in CMM 2024-07 for Chub mackerel and CMM 2024-11 for Japanese sardine, suggesting significant growth in authorized vessels by China and Russia.
 China responded that they had frozen their fleet at 109 vessels since 2018, and Russia stated they had not increased beyond historical levels.
 As the TCC was still discussing how to define historical existing levels, the TCC determined these cases to be “Unable to be Assessed at this time.”
+The US noted that it concurred with that assessment at this stage of the compliance monitoring scheme and related work, but that if there is not adequate progress on defining historical existing level, it may be necessary to reconsider non-compliance assessments in the future based on the information available.

 7c.
 List of obligations for consideration for the Compliance Monitoring Scheme in 2025